orthodontic expanders

 5. Overall health

-What are palate expanders used for?:
+What are palate expanders used for?

 orthodontic growth appliance

 We prefer the use of the term “growth appliances.”
 They are small retainer-like devices that promote growth of the jaws.
 The goal is to grow the jaws into a more optimal size and shape.
 Teeth will have space to fit.
 The tongue will have room to move freely.
 And air will pass without resistance between the nose, mouth and lungs.
-Growth appliances work by applying a light force in the direction the jaws need to grow.
+Palatal expanders work by applying a light force in the direction the jaws need to grow.
 They are not mechanical devices and do not cause pain.
 The appliance mimics tongue pressure and encourages proper tongue position.
 Appliance therapy is synergistic with swallowing and tongue movement.
-Most kids only need to wear the appliances at night for 6-9 months during treatment.
+Most kids only need to wear the our expanders at night for 6-9 months during treatment.
 The appliances are usually not worn during the day or while eating.

 What age do kids get expanders?